Valuair

-The Southwest Finger of Level 3 of Terminal 1 at Singapore Changi Airport housed the head office of the airline.
+The Southwest Finger of Level 3 of Terminal 1 at Changi Airport housed the head office of the airline.

 History

 Valuair was the first low-cost airline to begin operations in Singapore, although some do not consider it as such by other definitions.
 Launching its first flight on 5 May 2004, it was funded by local businessmen, and had the expertise of an ex-Singapore Airlines employee as its chief executive.

 Valuair sought to differentiate itself from its competitors such as then-rival Jetstar Asia and Tiger Airways by offering free hot meals, wider legroom and assigned seating, and marketed itself as a low-fare airline.
 The airline flew beyond the traditional five-hour radius typical of low-cost carriers and flew to destinations like Perth, Xiamen and Chengdu.
 The airline even had ambitious plans flying to Australia's East Coast and Northeast Asia using wide-body aircraft.
 In its plans, a Business Class and cargo operations was even thought of.
 However, rising fuel prices, along with lack of financial backing and the deep pockets of Qantas' Jetstar Asia and Singapore Airlines-backed Tiger Airways finally forced the airline to concede defeat in the highly-competitive local scene.

 On 24 July 2005, the carrier announced plans to merge with Jetstar Asia.
 Both Jetstar Asia, a Qantas-backed airline, and Valuair were planning to operate their respective routes normally for the foreseeable future.
 The announcement came after several weeks of speculation about consolidation within Southeast Asia's low-cost airline industry.